 Definition 1.3.
-A linear programming (LP) problem is an optimization problem for which we do the following
+A linear programming (LP) problem is an optimization problem for which we do the following max (or min) $z = f(x_1, x_2, \cdots, x_n)$ Subject toConstraintsSign Restriction.

-- 1. We attempt to maximize (profit) or minimize (cost) a linear function (called the objective function) of the decision variables. - 2.
-The values of the decision variables must satisfy a set of constraints, and each constraint must be linear equation or linear inequality.
+- 1. We maximize (profit) or minimize (cost) a linear function (objective function) of the decision variables. - 2.
+The decision variables must satisfy a set of linear equations or linear inequalities called constraints. - 3.
+A sign restriction is associated with each variable.
+Each variable is either non-negative or is unrestricted in sign (urs).